 - Appropriate fees

-- Scope and onsite report with the laboratory corrective action responses
+- Most recent onsite report along with the laboratory corrective action responses